kairos-fhir/kairos-fhir-dsl-mapping-example/gettingstarted.md

 ## ProjectConfig.json

-Each subdirectory of ```interfaces.fhir.custom.mapping.dir``` (C:/applications/centraxx-home/fhir-custom-mappings) represents an individual project and is configured in this the ```ProjectConfig.json```.
+Each subdirectory of ```interfaces.fhir.custom.mapping.dir``` (_C:/applications/centraxx-home/fhir-custom-mappings_) represents an individual project (e.g. _C:/applications/centraxx-home/fhir-custom-mappings/project1_) and is configured in this the ```ProjectConfig.json```.
 CentraXX creates this file in a freshly added project directory after a restart.
 This file configures

 * the patient filter for the export project
 * the export mechanism